Showing posts with label jaisalmer. Show all posts

 Back in the most perfect building in Bokhara – the Samanid Mausoleum in the park.
 It's a stormy day, overcast, pleasantly cool, and the wind is whispering through the mausoleum's brick lattice work.

 To the Bolo Haouz Mosque, sadly closed.
-But its charms slight diminished after the incomparably better carved columns of Khiva.
+But its charms slightly diminished after the incomparably better carved columns of Khiva.
 Then through the park to

 the Samanid Mausoleum.
 On the way back, passed the Mavlono Assiri Madrassa, and then Qo'sh Madrassa – open, but nothing special.
 Lunch in Lyab-i Hauz restaurant; good food, slow service.